irasin/Pytorch_Style_Swap/README.md

 # My Opinion

-The style-swap is implemented by a serious convolutional operation.I am a beginner of Pytorch, so I afraid that my implementation technique are too poor so that it caused  style-swap consuming too much gnu memory.
+The style-swap is implemented by a serious of convolutional operation.I am a beginner of Pytorch, so I afraid that my implementation technique are too poor so that it caused  style-swap consuming too much gpu memory.
 I will be very appreciated if you can improve this implementation.Feel free to give me a PR.Thanks.

-Also, as you wil know, [Adain](https://github.com/irasin/Pytorch_Adain_from_scratch) and [WCT](https://github.com/irasin/Pytorch_WCT) are more powerful than style-swap, check them if you are interested.
+Also, as you may know, [Adain](https://github.com/irasin/Pytorch_Adain_from_scratch) and [WCT](https://github.com/irasin/Pytorch_WCT) are more powerful than style-swap, check them if you are interested.